npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 ## Making illegal states unrepresentable

 Now... those checks... it would be better to prevent client code from using the SignupSheet incorrectly than to throw an exception after they have used it incorrectly.
-In FP circles this is sometimes refered to as "making illegal states unrepresentable".
+In FP circles this is sometimes referred to as "making illegal states unrepresentable".

 The SignupSheet class implements a state machine: